-- Lowa guarantees that the Ticam II GTX backpacking boot, is now lighter and better-fitting than its predecessor.
+- Ticam II GTX backpacking boot is lighter and better fitting than its predecessor.
 The new mix of materials used in this latest iteration has about an 80-gram difference from the 1st version.

 - The Ticam II GTX is now equipped with a Vibram Apptrail that makes use of the XS Trek compound.
 It has aggressive lugs that promote and enhance traction on a variety of terrain.

-- Lowa retained a number of its patented technologies in the newest version of this boot.
-The C4 tongue and X-Lacing with tongue stud still address comfort.
-The Gore-Tex Performance Comfort lining ensures a breathable environment while the Flex Fit and Lowa Flex enhance democratic movement of the ankles and better heel fit.
+- A number of patented technologies are retained in the newest version of this boot.
+The C4 tongue and X-Lacing with tongue studs still address comfort.
+The Gore-Tex Performance Comfort lining ensures a breathable environment while the Flex Fit and Lowa Flex enhance the democratic movement of the ankles and better heel fit.

 The exclusively developed outsole for Lowa—the Vibram Apptrail—uses an XS Trek compound.
-This compound is engineered to deliver stability while creating a balance between grip and durability.
+This compound delivers stability while creating a balance between grip and durability.
 It enables the Lowa Ticam II GTX to be receptive even on the trickiest terrains.